Lcbx/BytecodeLang/README.md

 *note :*  to ensure that the bytecodes match between the compiler and vm, i use a script ([opcodes.py](https://github.com/Lcbx/BytecodeLang/blob/master/compiler/opcodes.py)) that generates a c++ header file ([opcodes.h](https://github.com/Lcbx/BytecodeLang/blob/master/vm/opcodes.h)) based on the compiler definitions.
 In fact now it also generates the dispatch table for the interpreter using computed gotos ([core.cpp](https://github.com/Lcbx/BytecodeLang/blob/master/vm/core.cpp)).

 ### Why c++ and Python?
 A language is supposed to be fast and efficient, but all software should be as simple and readable as can be.
-I chose c++ for the vm for its performance, readability (less verbose than c) and access to the standard libray : i don't want to start from the ground up (implementting strings, dictionnaries, etc) because it would probably less efficient and a potential source of bugs.
+I chose c++ for the vm for its performance, readability (less verbose than c) and access to the standard libray : i don't want to start from the ground up (implementing strings, dictionnaries, etc) because the code would probably be less efficient and a source of potential bugs.
-However, since i intend to ship programs as bundles of bytecode, the compiler does not have to be that performant.
+However, since i intend programs to be shipped as bundles of bytecode, the compiler does not have to be that performant.
 I chose Python because it is an experimentation-friendly, high-level language that i love.

 ## Where is it going ?
 The eventual goal is to make a class-based, duck-typed, heavily python-inspired language (syntactically meaningfull indentation, native lists and dictionnaries, range-based for) with manual memory management.
-It would be similar in principle and implementation but hopefully simpler and less verbose than [munificient's wren](https://github.com/wren-lang/wren) : I can't see why new languages keep those redondant, clutter-inducing curly braces.
+It would be similar in principle and implementation but hopefully simpler and less verbose than [munificient's wren](https://github.com/wren-lang/wren).
+I can't see why new languages keep those redondant, clutter-inducing curly braces.

 Ex:
 ``` CoffeeScript